eliasolcina/Backgammon_Game/README.md

 ```
 The numbers above and below the board are the indices that correspond to each point

-We have removed the PIP score and the betting feature from the game since neither of us knows how that actually works and most people we know have never
+We have removed the PIP score and the doubling cube from the game since most people play without it, however, a future improvement to the project would be to add that functionality as well as the possibility to play against the computer.
-played with the feature.

 In order to play the game you just have to download the python file and python it in your terminal/cmd.
-There are no real requirements.
+Once you get python going, you can play backgammon until the end of your days!

 ```
 python main.py